-The MBA-PM Program affords students the opportunity to tailor their electives to fit their professional goals and objectives.
-MBA-PM students are not required to have a concentration.
+The Professional MBA Program provides students with the opportunity to select electives to fit their professional goals and objectives.
+Professional MBA students are not required to have a concentration.

-Option to Focus—Some MBA-PM students select their electives in one particular area to develop a "concentration."
+Option to Focus—Some Professional MBA students select their electives in one particular area to develop a "concentration."
 Concentrations are not declared, nor are they listed on diplomas or transcripts.
 Twelve hours (not including the core course) from one department constitutes an informal concentration.
 Concentrations may be reflected on your resume.

-Option to Diversify—MBA-PM students may choose to develop a diversified portfolio of knowledge and skills by choosing electives from several different areas of study.
+Option to Diversify—Professional MBA students may choose to develop a diversified portfolio of knowledge and skills by choosing electives from several different areas of study.

 - Sample Plan of Study

-Note: The MBA-PM program of study may be completed in 30 months to 10 years.
+Note: The Professional MBA program of study may be completed in 30 months to 10 years.